 The year-long programme is designed to support students with learning difficulties who wish to gain paid employment but require some additional support to do so.
-The intention is that students spend most of their time in the workplace, accessing college to develop Functional Skills and specific workplace qualifications if appropriate.
+The intention is that students spend most of their time in the workplace, accessing college to develop their maths and English, and specific workplace qualifications if appropriate.

 To compliment all of our pathways, learners also access the following sessions weekly to widen their curriculum and prepare them for adulthood.

-Learners develop basic skills to live more independently in the future.
-Learners develop practical skills and make decisions in using equipment to prepare basic meals, laundry and cleaning and generally learn how to maintain and run their own home.
-Learners can also take part in our travel training programme to understand how to become independent travellers.
+Learners develop their skills to live more independently in the future.
+They develop practical skills and make decisions in using equipment to prepare basic meals, laundry and cleaning and generally learn how to maintain and run their own home.
+Learners can also take part in our travel training programme to understand how to become more independent.
 Learners will also develop skills to keep themselves safe online, learn about healthy relationships and access a cultural education.

 To help keep themselves physically and mentally fit and healthy, all learners will access the Healthy Lifestyle programme.
-This pathway is dedicated to teaching learners about fitness, health and nutrition as well as mental wellbeing.
-We have strong links with local sports and activity groups as well as partnerships with Chester FC and Warrington Wolves.
-Learners will also cover some of these topics;
+This pathway is dedicated to teaching learners about fitness, health and nutrition as well as mental wellbeing using the NHS 5 steps to wellbeing as a framework.
+We have strong links with local sports and activity groups such as Cheshire FA, Hartford Golf Club, Barnton Cricket Club, Winnington Park Rugby Club, Panathalon and Association of Colleges.
+Learners will also cover some of these topics: